Set Up Your Contextual Autotune

 Training Settings

-- Exploration window: how long to serve traffic randomly to bootstrap the exploration of the bandit
+The other settings can use defaults, but you may want to tune them as well:- Exploration window: how long to serve traffic randomly to bootstrap the exploration of the bandit

 - Attribution window: how long, after a user sees your variant, to count outcome events for.
 If set to 1 hour, a user has 1 hour to click after seeing our experience in the example above